horizon-research/Efficient-Deep-Learning-for-Point-Clouds/PowerMeasurement/README.md

 # TX2 power consumption
-This repository is for automated creating power consumption data from tx2.
-The data produced by this repo is for vros research.
+This repository is for automated creating power consumption data from Nvidia Jetson TX2.

 ## Usage
 - power.cpp